tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {{fig-off-path}} demonstrates the case where a receiver receives a packet with a new source IP address and/or new port number.
-The receiver needs to determine whether this path change is caused by an attacker and will sent a RRC message with a path_challenge along the old path.
+The receiver needs to determine whether this path change is caused by an attacker and will send a RRC message of type path_challenge (RRC-1) on the old path.

 ~~~~
         new   +--------+  old